Banned Dogs In Australia -

 Final Thoughts: Is it Bad To Ban Dog Breeds?

-The “dangerous dog” debate has continued ever since dog banning became a popular practice worldwide in the 1990s and early 2000s.
-Of course, there are some very high profile cases of these types of breeds making or killing children and adults that have made the issue more pressing.
+The “dangerous dog” debate has continued ever since dog banning became a popular practice worldwide in the 1990's and early 2000's.
+Of course, there are some very high profile cases of these types of breeds maiming or killing children and adults that have made the issue more pressing.

 However, as the advancement of veterinary science continues, the more vets are rallying against dog breed bans in Australia and elsewhere.